One-way speed of light: Non-standard synchronizations

 ε can have values between 0 and 1.
 It was shown that this scheme can be used for observationally equivalent reformulations of the Lorentz transformation, see Generalizations of Lorentz transformations with anisotropic one-way speeds.

-As required by the experimentally proven equivalence between Einstein synchronization and slow clock-transport synchronization, which requires knowledge of time dilation of moving clocks, the same non-standard synchronisations must also affect time dilation.
+As required by the experimentally proven equivalence between Einstein synchronization and slow clock-transport synchronization, which requires knowledge of time dilation of moving clocks, the same non-standard synchronizations must also affect time dilation.
 It was indeed pointed out that time dilation of moving clocks depends on the convention for the one-way velocities used in its formula.
 That is, time dilation can be measured by synchronizing two stationary clocks A and B, and then the readings of a moving clock C are compared with them.
 Changing the convention of synchronization for A and B makes the value for time dilation (like the one-way speed of light) directional dependent.
 The same conventionality also applies to the influence of time dilation on the Doppler effect.
 Only when time dilation is measured on closed paths, it is not conventional and can unequivocally be measured like the two-way speed of light.
 Time dilation on closed paths was measured in the Hafele–Keating experiment and in experiments on the time dilation of moving particles such as Bailey et al. (1977).

 Thus the so-called twin paradox occurs in all transformations preserving the constancy of the two-way speed of light.